PythonistaGuild/TwitchIO/docs/exts/sounds.rst

 Sounds is an extension to easily play sounds on your local machine plugged directly into your bot.
 Sounds is currently a Beta release, and as such should be treated so.

-Currently sounds supports local files, and YouTube searches.
+Currently sounds supports local files and YouTube searches.
 See below for more details.

 Sounds requires a few extra steps to get started, below is a short guide on how to get started with sounds: